John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Didn’t think so, in my opnion.

-Posted in Uncategorized | Comments Off on John L. Smith, Las Vegas, & Jon Ralston: Looks Like One Jon Is Doing Better Than The Other John!
+Posted in Blog Posts | Comments Off on John L. Smith, Las Vegas, & Jon Ralston: Looks Like One Jon Is Doing Better Than The Other John!

 John L. Smith, Las Vegas, Has Found a New Gig With Jon Ralston, Nevada Independent, Crying the Fund-Raising Blues